odoo/owl/doc/qweb.md

 ### White Spaces

-White spaces in a templates are handled in a special way:
+White spaces in a template are handled in a special way:

 - consecutive whitespaces are always condensed to a single whitespace
 - if a whitespace-only text node contains a linebreak, it is ignored